SAIC-ATS/ExperimentalMedia2013/people/twobeers83/Week13/tutorial_oFtoArduino/tutorial_oFtoArduino.md

 	// The signifier-byte that marks the end of an updating cycle const byte PACKET_BOUNDARY_BYTE = 255;

-	// The amount of bytes we are expecting from the oF application (X and Y positions) const int NUM_BYTES_EXPECTED = 2;
+	// The amount of bytes we are expecting from the oF application
+	// (X and Y positions in this case) const int NUM_BYTES_EXPECTED = 2;

 Next we need a buffer array that can store the received data for each cycle.
 Once this is filled, the data can be sent on.
 We also need a variable that tells us where in the array we are currently writing data (a cursor, if you will).
 We'll call it `bufferIndex`.
-Finally, an array called `dataValues[]` where we can send the data from our buffer, when it is received.
+Finally, an array called `dataValues[]` where we can send the data from our buffer when it is received.

 *Arduino IDE*